Transformosa/bimU.io.Docs/docs/navigate-using-web-viewer.md

 You can control the camera with the following tools to view the 3D scene from different perspectives.

-- **Orbit:** The orbit tool allows you to rotate the camera around your model by using left mouse drag on desktop or one finger swipe on mobile devices.
+- **Orbit:** The orbit tool allows you to rotate the camera around your model by using `left mouse drag` on desktop or `one finger swipe` on mobile devices.
 The camera will orbit around the centre of current selection or the previous zoom target.
-- **Pan:** The pan tool allows you to move the camera vertically or horizontally by using right mouse drag on desktop or two-finger scroll on mobile devices.
+- **Pan:** The pan tool allows you to move the camera vertically or horizontally by using `right mouse drag` on desktop or `two-finger scroll` on mobile devices.
-- **Zoom:** The zoom tool allows you to zoom in to focus on a specific area or zoom out to see more of your model by using the mouse wheel on desktop or two-finger pinch on mobile devices.
+- **Zoom:** The zoom tool allows you to zoom in to focus on a specific area or zoom out to see more of your model by using `mouse wheel` on desktop or `two-finger pinch` on mobile devices.
 The zoom speed will decrease gradually as the camera gets closer to the zoom target.

 #### Specfic Camera Viewpoints